mateuszroth/blog/source/_posts/Backend/Authentication-and-Authorization.md

 date: 2021-07-04
 ---
 # Authentication and Authorization
-• **Authentication** (pl. *uwierzytelnianie, autentykacja*) describes the process of claiming an identity.
+* **Authentication** (pl. *uwierzytelnianie, autentykacja*) describes the process of claiming an identity.
 That’s what you do when you log in to a service with a username and password, you authenticate yourself.
-• **Authorization** on the other hand describes permission rules that specify the access rights of individual users and user groups to certain parts of the system, i.e. ACL.
+* **Authorization** on the other hand describes permission rules that specify the access rights of individual users and user groups to certain parts of the system, i.e. ACL.
+* In modern era, everyone is going for token based authentication instead of session based cookies.
+* A spreadsheet describing authentication techniques: (Authentication Techniques for APIs)[https://docs.google.com/spreadsheets/d/1tAX5ZJzluilhoYKjra-uHbMCZraaQkqIHl3RIQ8mVkM/edit#gid=0]

 ## Authentication
 * When we do token-based authentication, such as OpenID, OAuth, or OpenID Connect, we receive an `access_token` (and sometimes `id_token`) from a trusted authority